We are Tŝilhqot’in

 Tŝilhqot’in Nidlin Children’s Magazine

 In 2022, the Tŝilhqot’in Nidlin team published the very first children’s magazine.
 This magazine features Tŝilhqot’in craft, stories, and much more.
-The magazine are available at any of our offices.
+The magazines are available at any of our offices.

 Meet Datsan Chugh (Raven) a curious, sweet natured, Tŝilhqot’in girl who is inviting you to join her as she learns more about her culture, traditions and what it means to be Tŝilhqot’in.